|

 ، 11: 61).

-Meanings of Caliphate, and duties of God’s successors on Earth, as
+Meanings of Caliphate, and duties of God’s caliphs on Earth

-The following fourteen verses of the Holy Quran the human caliphate
+The following fourteen verses of the Holy Quran associate the human caliphate

 Allah, praise to Him, mentions in the Holy Quran that the caliphate